J-1 Visa Materials Engineer Jobs

 Check the two-year home residency requirement before planning transfers

-If your J-1 category is funded by a government or tied to skills on the DOL's Exchange Visitor Skills List, you may need to return home for two years before changing to H-1B or a green card pathway.
+If your J-1 category is funded by a government or tied to skills on the DOL's Exchange Visitor Skills List, you may need to return home for two years before changing to H-1B visa or a green card pathway.
 Confirm your status with USCIS before accepting any subsequent U.S. employment offer.

 Materials Engineer J-1 Visa: Frequently Asked Questions